Build it and they will blow it up.

 The Sails of Scampia

-I think there must be a kind of Field of Dreams mentality among architects or, at least, among the politicians who hire architects.
-Recall that in the 1989 fantasy film of that name, the hero does some magical time traveling, then builds an enchanted baseball field where ball players from the afterlife and nostalgic fans can join together to enjoy life the way it used to be —life the way it was meant to be.
+I think there must be a Field of Dreams mentality among architects or, at least, among politicians who hire.
+Inn the 1989 fantasy film of that name, the hero does some magical time traveling, then builds an enchanted baseball field where ball players from the afterlife and nostalgic fans can join together to enjoy life the way it used to be —life the way it was meant to be.
 Build it and They Will Come!

 Thus, take an area infested by poverty, unemployment, drugs and crime; then, build a nice place for everyone to live and “they will come.”
 They will no longer be poor, they will not be involved in drugs or gangs, and they will all magically have jobs.
 Life will be good because the goodness of architectural intent will trickle down and seep into the people who live there.
 In the words of Le Corbusier, "It is a question of building which is at the root of the social unrest of today... ."
 What can I say?
 Welcome to Earth, alien architects!
 The best (worst) example of such thinking I know of is the Pruitt-Igo urban housing project in St. Louis, Missouri.
 It was designed by Minoru Yamasaki (architect of the World Trade Center complex in New York) and completed in 1955.
 It degraded so swiftly that between 1972 and 1974 all 55 buildings had to be destroyed by implosion.
 It was the worst failure of public housing policy in the history of the United States.